silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/01_SiteConfig.md

 # SiteConfig

-The `SiteConfig` module provides a generic interface for managing site wide settings or functionality which is used throughout the site.
-Out of the box this includes selecting the current site theme, site name and site wide access.
+The `SiteConfig` module provides a generic interface for managing site-wide settings or functionality which is used throughout the site.
+Out of the box, this includes setting the site name and site-wide access.

 ## Accessing variables